Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 Epidural stimulation is an invasive type of electrical stimulation that may significantly improve mobility after spinal cord injury.
 It involves implanting a stimulator and 16-electrode array directly onto the spinal column.
 Compared to non-invasive forms of electrical stimulation, epidural stimulation can activate the nerves at lower stimulation currents.

 Clinical trials have demonstrated that even individuals with very severe or complete spinal cord injuries may be able to recover over-ground walking by utilizing epidural stimulation.
-It’s also suggested that epidural stimulation can help stabilize blood pressure levels and improve bowel and bladder control.
+Some experts also suggest that epidural stimulation may help stabilize blood pressure and improve bowel and bladder control.

 4. Intraspinal Microstimulation (ISMS)